Home

 This is Brimer's report on due diligence assessments under the Transparency Act.

-The company is a technology and production company with expertise and activity within:
+The company is a technology and manufacturing company with expertise and activity within:

-• production of complete tanks, vessels and pools built in composite and other materials, and parts related to this.
+• Production of complete tanks and pools built in composite and other materials, and parts related thereto.

-The company is divided into the following organizational areas: Product development, sales and marketing, project, technical, production and assembly, as well as finance, HR and HSEQ.
-The heads of department in the value chain report to the CEO.
-The CEO reports to the Chairman of the Board in Brimer.
-The board consists of the chairman and one board member.
+The company is divided into the following organizational areas: Product development, sales and marketing, project, engineering, production and assembly, in addition to finance, HR and HSEQ.
+The department heads in the value chain report to the CEO.
+The CEO reports to the Chairman of the Board.
+The Board consists of the Chairman of the Board and one board member.

-The implementation of the due diligence in Brimer is based on the OECD's model for due diligence for responsible business conduct:
+Conducting due diligence in Brimer AS is based on the OECD's model for due diligence assessments for responsible business:

 (1) Embed accountability in policies and management systems.
 (2) Identify and assess negative impacts/damage based on own operations, supply chain and business relationships.
 (3) Stop, prevent or mitigate negative impacts/damage.
 (4) Monitor implementation and results.
 (5) Communicate how the impact has been managed.